-Myofascial Release massage is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.
+Myofascial Release massage is a safe and very effective hands-on technique that involves applying gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain improve strength and restore motion.
 This essential “time element” has to do with the viscous flow and the piezoelectric phenomenon: a low load (gentle pressure) applied slowly will allow a viscoelastic medium (fascia) to elongate.
 Basically if the body is in trouble it shrinks...Myofascial release techniques do the opposite.

 Peter Mitchell has been working with Myofascial release techniques for 26 years.
 He has studied under several leading practitioners in the field including Steve Goldstein and John Barnes.
 He has taught this course to over 200 Physiotherapists in England and Australia since 2008.
 Combined with Muscle Strength Diagnostics, this technique allows him to correct the underlying fascial issues causing most pain, weakness, stiffness and dysfunction.
 He is happy to share this information with anyone wanting to build their treatment portfolio and get amazing results.